disaverio/canvas-board/README.md

 ### .scale(scaleFactor)
 Rescale board, and canvas, to value passed as parameter. _scaleFactor_ is a mandatory number.

-### .setPosition(position)
+### .setPosition([position])
-Set pieces on board according to position passed as parameter. _position_ is a mandatory string in [FEN](https://en.wikipedia.org/wiki/Forsyth%E2%80%93Edwards_Notation)-like notation (extended to current board dimension).
+Set pieces on board according to position passed as parameter. _position_ is an optional string in [FEN](https://en.wikipedia.org/wiki/Forsyth%E2%80%93Edwards_Notation)-like notation (coherent to current board dimensions): if no value is passed then board is cleaned.
 Each char of string indicates label of a piece and corresponds to filename of piece image (without extension.
 Extension must be .pgn).
 Only filenames of one char are accepted.

 ### .getPosition()